nilotpalsarkar-289/ECE-Learning-Resources/README.md

 ## Contact:
 - Author: Nilotpal Sarkar (IIIT Kalyani)
 - Here's a modified version of your sentence:
 - All the information and resources provided in this repository are accurate to the best of my knowledge.
-For any issues or inquiries, feel free to reach out [nilotpalsarkar289@gmail.com]
+For any issues or inquiries, reach out [nilotpalsarkar289@gmail.com]

 ---